What to Expect in the NICU

 Family areas

-The family lounge (room 17-205) is located just outside the NICU, beside the Sinai Shop.
+The family lounge (room 17-205) is just outside the NICU, next to the Postnatal Ambulatory Clinic (PNAC).
 The lounge is equipped with a microwave and TV and is available for eating meals and snacks.
 Your baby's nurse can provide you with the access code.

-There are two other family areas available inside the NICU for parents who would like some quiet time away from the bedside.
+There is one other family area available inside the NICU for parents who would like some quiet time away from the bedside.
 Young children cannot be left unattended in these rooms.

 Dishwasher room